-A selective mGlu1a receptor antagonist, with an IC50 value of 8.8 μM for blockade of quisqualate-induced phosphoinositide hydrolysis vs. > 100 μM for mGlu5a, and negligible action on group II and III receptors.
-Also available as part of the Group I mGlu Receptor Tocriset™.
+LY 367385 is a selective mGlu1a receptor antagonist, with an IC50 value of 8.8 μM for blockade of quisqualate-induced phosphoinositide hydrolysis vs. > 100 μM for mGlu5a, and negligible action on group II and III receptors.

 Sold with the permission of Eli Lilly and Company